Two White Women Rip Into The All-White HFPA In Golden Globes Monologue

 Considering the investigation into the HFPA done by The L.A.
 Times, it’s barely even a joke that the HFPA may be more interested in supernatural and encased meat product representation than racial inclusion.
 Fey hammered home this likelihood, joking that the HFPA responded well to animated film Soul — which is about the soul of a Black man getting knocked into the body of a cat — because the HFPA does “have five cat members.”

 Finally, Poehler really broke down the issues at play during the Globes, saying towards the end of the monologue, “A lot of flashy garbage got nominated, but that happens.
 That’s like [the HFPA’s] thing.
 But a number of Black actors and Black-led projects were overlooked.”
 Fey then added, “The point is, even with stupid things, inclusivity is important and there are no Black members of the Hollywood Foreign Press.
-I realize HFPA, maybe you guys didn’t get the memo because your workplace is the back booth of a French McDonalds.
+I realize, HFPA, maybe you guys didn’t get the memo because your workplace is the back booth of a French McDonalds.
 But you gotta change that.
 So, here’s to changing it.”

 While Poehler agreed she’s “looking forward to that change,” neither she, nor Fey, shared any ideas on how to improve the injustice on display during the 2021 Globes.
 Requests for “change” are helpful — but Fey and Poehler are the most powerful people at the Globes tonight.
 They’re the faces of the show and anything they say will be seen by millions of people.
 They could have demanded the smallest modicum of real, actionable change, and the viewers, decision makers, and HFPA members watching would have been forced to listen.